ymunwes/PV_Simulator/README.md

 This project simulate a power meter readout and PV readout using rabbitMQ as a broker

+Requeirments:
-The meter class is simulated using random walk in randomWalk.py
+Install rabbitMQ using apt-get install rabbitmq (on Mac use brew install rabbitmq) The meter class is simulated using random walk in randomWalk.py For runnig the PV simulator install pvlib (pip install pvlib)

-paramters:
-initial value, probabilites to go up or down, step resolution, and limits
+randomWalk.py paramters: (used by meter simulator) initial value, probabilites to go up or down, step resolution, and limits

 meter.py:
-open connetion to broker and generate values using the randomWalk user can send arguments for changing the delay between each step, time difference in real time, and also to plot.
+Open connetion to broker and generate values using the randomWalk user can send arguments for changing the delay between each step (in sec), time difference in real time, and also to plot.
 (example: python meter.py -plot=True -delay=0.000001)
 ![example result](meterExample.png)

 pvSim.py:
-simulator class of PV using the pvlib library
+Simulator class of PV using the pvlib library
 Simple simulation, with clear sky conditions
-parameter: device size, latitude, longitute, height, start/stop date and frequency
+Parameter: device size, latitude, longitute, height, start/stop date and frequency

 PV_simulator.py:
-open connection to the borker, simulate single day of PV values, once the broker send meter values it get the simulated PV value and calculate the difference+ the integration of the meters.
+Open connection to the borker, simulate single day of PV values, once the broker send meter values it get the simulated PV value and calculate the difference+ the integration of the meters.
 Save data to file results.txt

 plotResult.py:
-plot all values with respect to time
+Plotting all values with respect to time

 Run:
 1. run rabbitmq-server
+2. open web browser at http://localhost:15672, initial user and password: guest guest
-2. python meter.py (another termianl)
+2. python meter.py (another termianl, use -h to see parameters options)
 3. python PV_simulator.py (another termianl)

 if needed at the end run python plotResult.py